bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/README.md

 ... as they see the return value in irb (even though there's no `puts`)

 ... but when they run their Ruby program, they don't see the output as they forgot to use `puts`.

-### And now back to our regularly scheduled lesson ...

 # Arrays